guyogev/TDshooter/Readme docs/readme.md

 the Modal just holds the data, it can not change it or access the other sections.

 ###View:
-Display the Model to screen. the View cannot change inform Control if changes are needed.
+Display the Model to screen. the View inform Control if changes are needed.

 ###Control:
 The game logic. access other sections and update the game objects state.